-Egg puffs are made with boiled egg and a mildly-spiced onion filling, enclosed in crispy, flakey puff pastry.
-These Indian-bakery-style puffs go perfectly well with a cup of hot masala chai!
+Egg puffs are made with boiled egg and a spiced onion filling, enclosed in crispy, flaky puff pastry.
+Perfect for an evening snack or even brunch!

 These Kerala-style egg puffs are a fitting accompaniment to a hot cup of tea.
 Puff pastry parcels packed with boiled egg and an onion-tomato masala, seasoned with spice powders.
 Perfect for unwinding on a long and tiring day, easy to whip up, and oh, so addictive.
 I also enjoy making these sweet potato and pea samosas, to go with my chai.